Getting to Liverpool

 The National Express coach service runs from 'The Station' at Manchester Airport.
 'The Station' is an integrated transport hub that links Manchester with the North West and other major U.K cities.
 There is a free shuttle bus between the airport terminals and the station.
 National Express run a service every hour - 1h30 direct from the Manchester Airport station to Liverpool One Coach Station.
 Prices range between £5 - £8 for a single journey and travel time is approx. 1 hour.

-The Liverpool city centre is easily accessible from Manchester Airport by car via M56 and M62.
+Liverpool city centre is easily accessible from Manchester Airport by car via the M56 and M62 motorways.
 The driving distance is 57 km and travel time approx. 55 mins.
 Car rental options are available, please visit the airport website for car hire suppliers.